seanpue/graphtransliterator-node/README.rst

 ========================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================

-A graph-based transliteration tool for Javascript/Node that lets you convert the symbols of one language or script to those of another using rules that you define.
+Javascript/Node interface to `Graph Transliterator <https://graphtransliterator.rtfd.io>`__, a graph-based transliteration tool that lets you convert the symbols of one language or script to those of another using rules that you define.

 * Free software: MIT license
 * Documentation: https://graphtransliterator-js.readthedocs.io